 If you love to get out on the links, the area is home to Canada's largest collection of golf courses.
 There are 48 courses to choose from, so you're guaranteed to find one that you love.
 If you don't know where to start, hop on the Niagara Golf Trail, a route bringing you to seven of the region's top courses.

 From biking we turn to hiking.
-The Niagara Escarpment -- a UNESCO World Biosphere Reserve -- is a fan-favourite for hiking and nature walks.
+The Niagara Escarpment -- a UNESCO World Biosphere Reserve -- is a fan-favorite for hiking and nature walks.
 Head out on the Bruce Trail, Canada's oldest and longest footpath, to immerse yourself in nature at your own pace.

 Wining and dining Niagara